Organ Meat Ratios for Raw Feeding: How Much Liver, Kidney, Heart

 If you're reading this, you've probably experienced:

-Vitamin A is fat-soluble and excess is stored in the liver.
-Chronic overdose from overfeeding liver causes skeletal issues , joint pain, and liver damage.
-Precision in organ weight is non-negotiable.
+Vitamin A is fat-soluble.
+Your dog's body stores any excess in their liver.
+Chronic overdose from overfeeding liver causes severe skeletal issues , joint pain, and liver damage.
+Precision in organ weight remains strictly non-negotiable.

 🔬 RAW & WELL INSIGHT

 Not sure where to start?
-Our simple raw recipes for beginners include pre-balanced organ ratios so you can start correctly from day one.
+Our simple raw recipes for beginners include completely pre-balanced organ ratios.
+You can start feeding safely from day one.

 How to Balance Organ Ratios in 4 Steps

-Raw & Well makes this simpler: Link your dog's profile; we'll show your exact gram-for-gram organ budget on a daily, weekly, or monthly view.
+How Raw & Well automates this: Link your dog's profile in the app.
+Our dashboard instantly displays your exact gram-for-gram organ budget across daily, weekly, or monthly timeframes.
+This delivers maximum prep efficiency.

-2. Isolate Liver to 5%: Prioritizing Vitamin A and copper safety.
-Aim for exclusively 50% of your organ budget (5% of the total diet) to be liver.
-This prevents the clinical risk of heavy metal accumulation while hitting NRC minimums.
+Dedicate exactly 50% of your organ budget (5% of the total diet) directly to liver.
+This exact calibration hits mandatory NRC 2006 Vitamin A and copper minimums.
+It also actively prevents the severe clinical risk of heavy metal accumulation through chronic overexposure.

 Is heart muscle or organ?

-A functional hybrid.
-Heart is a tireless muscle that never stops working.
-In terms of texture and calorie density, it is exclusively muscle meat.
-However, from a clinical profile, its density of taurine and CoQ10 makes it look like an organ.
-We recommend feeding 10% heart as muscle meat for metabolic health.
+Heart acts as a functional hybrid.
+It remains a tireless muscle that never stops working.
+It functions as true muscle meat in terms of texture and calorie density.
+However, its immense density of taurine and CoQ10 makes its clinical profile look exactly like an organ.
+We highly recommend feeding 10% heart as muscle meat to guarantee metabolic health.

 What if my dog dislikes liver?

-The "Metallic Masking" strategy.
-Try freeze-dried liver toppers, or grind liver into the main muscle meat to hide the flavor.
-This is a straightforward way to ensure your dog gets their 5% NRC requirement without a daily battle.
+Use the "Metallic Masking" strategy.
+Try freeze-dried liver toppers, or grind raw liver directly into the main muscle meat.
+This actively masks the intense iron-rich flavor.
+This provides a highly effective method to ensure your dog hits their mandatory 5% NRC requirement without causing a daily battle.

 From Anxiety to Confidence: Your Next Step